-This easy, microwave Pumpkin Fudge recipe is made with pantry staples and only requires 15 minutes of preparation!
-This fool-proof fudge features creamy, decadent white chocolate swirled with rich cookie dough and infused with subtly sweet pumpkin puree and warming pumpkin pie spice!
+This easy Pumpkin Fudge recipe is made with pantry staples and only requires 15 minutes of preparation!
+This fool-proof microwave fudge with pumpkin puree features swirls of creamy, decadent white chocolate, and plenty of warming pumpkin pie spice.

 This super-simple condensed milk fudge recipe turns out perfect every single time – without a candy thermometer!
 It’s the perfect pumpkin candy to celebrate the holidays or simply have on hand when you want an indulgent treat!